 Your Child’s Grades Are Slipping

 If you honestly believe that your child can do so much better than what his latest report card has shown or if you suddenly notice a sudden or gradual decline in his grades or test scores, discuss your concerns with his teacher.
 His teacher can tell you which subjects your child is having difficulty with.
-If he’s excellent in maths but is having trouble with science, he might have a more difficult time coping with science concepts than answering a maths worksheet and will benefit from studying with a science tutor.
+If he’s excellent in math but is having trouble with science, he might have a more difficult time coping with science concepts than answering a math worksheet and will benefit from studying with a psle maths tuition in Singapore.
 When you’ve determined your child’s problem areas, you can then get him the help he needs to thrive in school.

 Your Child Has Time Management Issues